Skip to main content

 4. Social coherence: Being interested in society and social life and finding them meaningful and somewhat intelligible.

 As can be gleaned, flourishing is defined by 13 dimensions spread across emotional, psychological, and social well-being.
 You are flourishing if you exhibit a high level on one of the two dimensions of emotional well-being and high levels on six out of 11 dimensions of positive psychological and social well-being (Keyes, 2002).
 This concept of flourishing and languishing assumes significance given the research that a major depressive episode is six times more likely among adults who are languishing compared to those who are flourishing (Keyes, 2002).
 Besides decreasing the risk of depression, flourishing confers additional benefits.
-Individuals who are flourishing have fewer days of missed work, lower levels of health limitations of activities of daily living, fewer chronic physical diseases, lower health care utilization, and higher level of psychosocial functioning (Keyes, 2007).
+Individuals who are flourishing have fewer days of missed work, lower levels of health limitations in activities of daily living, fewer chronic physical diseases, lower healthcare utilization, and higher levels of psychosocial functioning (Keyes, 2007).

-Your experiences of flourishing are not necessarily “Aha!” moments but could be very ordinary or routine experiences that have a particular significance for you.
+Your flourishing experiences are not necessarily “Aha!” moments but could be very ordinary or routine experiences that have a particular significance for you.
 These could be overcoming challenges, mastering something, succeeding against odds, accomplishing your goals, acquiring new talents, being in a new relationship, etc. Maureen Gaffney, author of the book Flourishing, advises that you recall specific examples of being at your best and ask yourself the following questions (Gaffney, 2011):

 • What were the circumstances?